Raghappan/clubcrest-showcase/README.md

 # ClubCrest Showcase

-A full-stack web application for college club discovery and management, built with React, TypeScript, and Supabase.
+A full-stack web application for discord server discovery and management, built with React, TypeScript, and Supabase.

 ## Features